Oxalis gigantea Barnéoud

 Churqui and Churco (Spanish), Giant Oxalis

-Oxalis gigantea is a shrub-forming succulent species, probably the largest known species of the genus.
-It grows and up to 8 feet (2.4 m) tall.
-Stems are slender, few branched, erect to sinuous and drooping, and up to 2 inches (5 cm) in diameter.
-They have numerous short, spur-like shoots, fleshy at first, becoming woody with time.
-The small leaves are bright shining green, heart-shaped, and up to 0.4 inches (1 cm) long.
-Flowers are bright yellow and up to 1 inch (2.5 cm) across.
+Oxalis gigantea, also known as Oxalis virgosa, is a shrubby succulent species, probably the largest known in the genus.
+It grows up to 8 feet (2.4 m) tall.
+Stems are slender, few branched, erect to curved and drooping, and up to 2 inches (5 cm) in diameter.
+They have numerous short spur-like shoots, fleshy at first, becoming woody with age.
+The small leaves are bright green, heart-shaped, and up to 0.4 inches (1 cm) long.
+Flowers are bright yellow, up to 1 inch (2.5 cm) across, and appear in spring.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).